 The Mehregan celebration is never complete without the Mehregan's colorful table which is traditionally set on a purple tablecloth and decorated with flowers and plants.
 The table include other items such as a copy of the Avesta book (the Zoroastrian religious text), a mirror along with edible goods such as: rosewater, sweets, dried fruits, nuts and seasonal fresh fruits such as pomegranates, persimmons and apples.
-A (a burner and wild rue (espand).
+A (a burner) would also be included for burning frankincense (kondor) and wild rue (espand).